 Understanding the stages of a complaint and the Ombudsman services

-The first step is to report the problem to us.
-We might be able to put things right.
-We have our own complaints procedures that is easy to use, fair and designed to put things right.
+Before you escalate a complaint to the Ombudsman make sure that you have told Tuntum about your complaint.
+We want to be able to put things right.
+We have our own complaints policy that is easy to use, fair and designed to put things right.

 Contact the Ombudsman.